Redefining Open Loop in Transit Ticketing with UWB

 Ms. Rider creates two OTRBs:

-After that, Ms. Rider is all set indefinitely, without any further friction required for riding with any TA that participates in UniTiAg and sells its rides on TSMPs MP1 or MP2.
+After that, Ms. Rider’s CRDย is set indefinitely, without any further friction required for riding.

 Riderโ€™s User Experience